 It should therefore come as no surprise that knowing your customer starts with analytics.
 An analytics factory can help you industrialize the process of customer knowledge, starting with a decision hub that can be used to open up consistent dialogue with customers across all your touch points.

-We’ve packed this issue of Intelligence Quarterly with examples of companies approaching it the right way – the customer-centric way.
+Here are a couple of examples of companies approaching it the right way – the customer-centric way.
 For instance:

 - Telenor, a telecommunications leader in Norway, changes its sales model by analyzing mobile data.